Skip to main content

 info

-We strongly suggest using Yarn 1.x to run and build Casdoor frontend.
+We strongly recommend using Yarn 1.x to run and build the Casdoor frontend.
 Using NPM might cause UI styling issues.
 For more details, see: casdoor#294.

 caution